gampleman/quick_check.js/readme.md

 ~~~

 ### `qc.objectOf`
 `qc.objectOf` generates an object containing the passed type as its values.
+Optionally
+a second argument can be a generator for the key (defaults to `qc.string`).

 ### `qc.object`
 `qc.object` generates an object containing random types